noelb/vizutil.js/README.md

 This library uses (mostly) static methods that can be used in isolation as much as possible.
 The library can then easily work alongside whatever code base you may have.
-It's not the right architecture for every project, but for this type of library, iy can help reduce the amount of code you introduce into your projects.
+It's not the right architecture for every project, but for this type of library, it can help reduce the amount of code you introduce into your projects).
+In fact, in some cases you may want to simply copy and paste the function you want out of this library into your own utility classes.
+We think that's okay too, and this architecture should facilitate that.

 ## ECMA 6